presnick/ProgramsInformationPeople/_sources/Sort/ExtraExercises.rst

 ..
-Copyright (C)  Brad Miller, David Ranum, Jeffrey Elkner, Peter Wentworth, Allen B. Downey, Chris
+Copyright (C)  Lauren Murphy, Susan Doong, Haley Yaremych, Brad Miller, David Ranum, Jeffrey Elkner, Peter Wentworth, Allen B. Downey, Chris
     Meyers, and Dario Mitchell.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software